tarantool/doc/doc/reference/tooling/tt_cli/build.rst

     the pre-build and post-build scripts can also have names ``cartridge.pre-build`` and ``cartridge.post-build``.

-If your application depends on closed-source rocks, or if the build should contain rocks from a project added as a submodule, **install** these dependencies using the pre-build script **before** building.
+``tt.pre-build`` is helpful when your application depends on closed-source rocks, or if the build should contain rocks from a project added as a submodule.
-For example, add the following line:
+You can **install** these dependencies using the pre-build script **before** building.
+Example:

 ..  code-block:: bash

+    #!/bin/sh

+    # The main purpose of this script is to build non-standard rocks modules.
+    # The script will run before `tt rocks make` during application build.

     tt rocks make --chdir ./third_party/proj

-Learn more about :doc:`pre-build and post-build scripts </book/cartridge/cartridge_cli/pre-post-build>`.
+``tt.post.build`` is a script that runs after ``tt rocks make``.
+The main purpose of this script is to remove build artifacts from the final package.
+Example:

+..  code-block:: bash

+    #!/bin/sh

+    # The main purpose of this script is to remove build artifacts from the resulting package.
+    # The script will run after `tt rocks make` during application build.

+    rm -rf third_party
+    rm -rf node_modules
+    rm -rf doc

 Examples
 --------